No one can accuse the Laguna Art Museum--which officially reopens today after a $1.6-million reconstruction--of acting like a shrinking violet.

 "No, we're not abandoning our roots in traditional and historical art.
 But we want to do much more in introducing new and challenging artists and concepts."

-The rebuilding of the museum's 56-year-old beach-bluff home off the Pacific Coast Highway is the most obvious change.
+Of course, the rebuilding of the museum's 56-year-old, beach-bluff home off Coast Highway is the most obvious change.

 For example, he said, the two major exhibitions mounted for this month's reopening: